sghuang19/ee208-fa20/experiment_1/experiment_report_1.md

 The complete source code of this function is shown in the following code block.

->`k` is a global variable defined outside of the function block, representing the free space permittivity.
+>`k` is a global variable defined outside of the function block, representing the electrostatic constant.

 ```matlab
 %% potential